scalajp/2017.scalamatsuri.org/_candidates_en/YukiNakayama_1.md

 tags:
   - Functional Programming
 ---
-Free and Free Applicative have come to be used in many different scenes.
+Free and Free Applicative have come to be used in many different scenarios.
 I think a unit testing framework could also be one of their applications.
 In this session, I will illustrate the design and implementation of test DSL using Free and Free Applicative.